On the largest Lyapunov exponent for products of Gaussian matrices: Conclusion

 \section{Conclusion}

-We derived new formula (\ref{formula_main3}) for the largest Lyapunov exponent of Gaussian matrices.
-By using this formula, we found the asymptotic expressions for this exponent in the cases when the covariance matrix has a single spike (Section \ref{section_spike}) and when it has no spikes (Section \ref{section_free}).
-In the latter case, we found that the asymptotic expression agrees with a prediction given by free probability theory.
+We derived a new formula for the largest Lyapunov exponent of Gaussian matrices and the asymptotic expressions for this exponent when the matrices are large.
+The asymptotic expressions are derived for two distinct cases, one is when the covariance matrix has no spikes and another one is when it has a single spike.

-In the case of real Gaussian matrices, our formula implies that the largest Lyapunov exponent can be written in terms of elliptic functions if the size of matrices is 3 or 4.
-We derived an explicit formula of this type for the case $d=3.$ We have also provided an explicit formula for the case when $ \beta =1$ and all eigenvalues of the covariance matrix have multiplicity $2.$

-For the quaternion case ($\beta =4$), we derived formulas for all Lyapunov exponents if the covariance matrix $\Sigma =\sigma ^{2}I,$ and a formula for the largest Lyapunov exponent if $\Sigma $ is arbitrary.

-Our methods depend on a formula discovered by Mo and others.
-Since this formula has been recently generalized by Onatski, our results can perhaps be extended to give formulas for other Lyapunov exponents.
-However, the expressions seem to become more complicated.

-An interesting open question is whether the asymptotic expressions derived in Sections \ref{section_spike} and \ref{section_free} remain valid for non-Gaussian random matrices with independent entries.
+An interesting question is whether the asymptotic expressions derived in this paper remain valid for non-Gaussian random matrices with independent entries.
+Some numerical evidence concerning this question is presented in Figures 3 and 4.

+In order to create plots in these figures, we estimate the Lyapunov exponent using simulations and then plot its difference from the theoretical prediction in the formula (\ref{formula_main3}).
+The difference is shown against the dimension of the matrix in order to check whether it declines with the increase in dimension as the concept of universality would predict.